-Last minute Thanksgiving dessert needed?
+Last minute super easy Thanksgiving/ Easter/ other get-together dessert needed?
 Look no further, this very Easy Banana Cream Pie can be made the same day with a few basic ingredients!
 It takes about 10 minutes to make, then it needs time to set up in the fridge for a few hours.
 This pie is always a crowd-pleaser.
 It's made with delicious vanilla pudding.
 No gross fake banana flavored pudding in this one.
 It's banana-y and vanilla-y and creamy and delicious and will be eaten so quickly!

 How To Make Easy Banana Cream Pie

 First, thaw the frozen whipped topping (such as Cool Whip) in the refrigerator for about 2 hours.
 Make the graham cracker crust.
 You can crush the graham crackers in a variety of ways.
 Put in a ziploc bag and roll a glass over them.
 Pulse them in a food processor.
 Crush them by hand with the bottom of glass in the pie pan.
 My favorite way is actually rolling a glass over them.
 In my opinion, it produces the best texture of crumb.
 However, I usually just end up pulsing them in the food processor.
 If you pulse them, do it carefully so as not to end up with a graham cracker powder!